 4. Jake’s Wish Dog Rescue

-Jake’s Wish Dog Rescue is a non-profit organization that operates in and around surrounding areas of San Jose, California.
+Jake’s Wish Dog Rescue is a non-profit organization that operates in and around San Jose, California.
 They rescue shy, orphaned, injured, or abandoned dogs.
 Then, they place them in loving foster homes where they receive lots of care until they are ready to be adopted.